termissues/Plastilinas/README.md

 ## Ideas
 * Should add some animations and transitions
-* More on hover things
+* More on hover functions and maybe a JS game too
-* Carouseles are boring, so we should think about something new
+* Carousel is boring, so we should think about something new

 ## Plan of finishing it
 * Create and fully finish a website